hplp/2025-fpga-design-projects-fpgaall/README.md

 Objective: Optimize the FPGA implementation for better performance and evaluate the results.
  Tasks:

-  .Implement hardware optimizations
+  -Implement hardware optimizations
-  .
-Measure the performance of the accelerator
+  - Measure the performance of the accelerator
-  .
-Compare the FPGA results
+  - Compare the FPGA results
-  .
-Analyze accuracy and inference time on FPGA.
+  - Analyze accuracy and inference time on FPGA.
-  .
-Tune hyperparameters or hardware design for further improvements if needed.
+  - Tune hyperparameters or hardware design for further improvements if needed.

 Duration: 1 week

 7. Documentation and Final Report (Week 6)
 Objective: Complete the project documentation and prepare the final report.
 Tasks:

-  .
-Document the design process, including hardware design, model training, and implementation.
+  -Document the design process, including hardware design, model training, and implementation.
-  .
-Include diagrams, flowcharts, and explanations for each step.
+  - Include diagrams, flowcharts, and explanations for each step.
-  .
-Write the final project report and presentation.
+  - Write the final project report and presentation.
-  .
-Prepare a demonstration for the final presentation.
+  - Prepare a demonstration for the final presentation.

 Duration: 1 week